mirceanton/mirceanton.com/content/post/0000-the-best-os-for-kubernetes/index.md

 ---
 title: The Best OS For Kubernetes
 slug: 2023-11-28-the-best-os-for-kubernetes
+image: { path: featured.webp }
 date: "2023-11-28"

+categories: [ Blog Post ]
-tags: [kubernetes, talos]
+tags:
-image: { path: featured.webp }
+  - Kubernetes
+  - Talos Linux

 description: |
-  Learn why Talos Linux is (probably) the best OS for Kubernetes.
-This minimal, API-driven operating system is secure by default and configured entirely via YAML, making cluster deployment and management effortless
+  Setting up a Kubernetes cluster in Proxmox using Talos Linux, a minimal OS build for running Kubernetes.
 ---

 If you're not using Talos Linux for Kubernetes, you're _probably_ doing it wrong.
 Read along and let me explain why.